ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 sourcetype = f5:bigip:asm:syslog
 ```

-In here, syslog and APM is using port 9514/udp and ASM is using 9515/tcp.
+In here, syslog and APM is using 9514/udp and ASM is using 9515/tcp.

 6. Go to Splunk and do the following searches to verify that syslog is showing up in Splunk;
 a.
 Do a search “host=f5san* mcpd” to see if it’s getting mcpd logs